Strongly Compact Strong Trajectory Attractors for Evolutionary Systems and their Applications: Introduction

 \subsection{More detailed comments on our new results}

-In this subsection, we discuss in more detail on the novelty of the paper, from three perspectives: The theoretical point of view, the applied point of view, and the new ideas inspiring the future.
+In this subsection, we discuss in more detail on the novelty of the paper, from both the theoretical and the applied points of view.

-\begin{itemize} [labelsep=0.5em, itemindent=0em, leftmargin=1.0em, rightmargin=1.5em,topsep=10pt, partopsep=0pt] \item {\bf Theoretical point of view.} {\it The new object of the paper is a notion of strongly compact strong trajectory attractor, which is developed from the previous work \cite{CL14}.
+\begin{itemize} [labelsep=0.5em, itemindent=0em, leftmargin=1.0em, rightmargin=1.5em,topsep=10pt, partopsep=0pt] \item {\bf Theoretical point of view.} {\it The main object of the paper is a notion of strongly compact strong trajectory attractor.
+In our previous work \cite{CL14}, a weak trajectory attractor is indeed defined for the original nonautonomous system under consideration rather than for a family of auxiliary systems as done with previous frameworks.
+Now, it is possible to establish one in strong metric also for the original system.
 The proofs of the main theoretical results of Main Theorems \ref{t:MTIntrod}-\ref{t:equiconIntrod} rely on a new point of view and a simultaneous use of the weak and strong metrics.
 We also discuss the special evolutionary systems that include the classical frameworks of a semigroup and a family of processes.} \end{itemize}

 Our theory is based on the previous works of the framework of an evolutionary system.
 It is originally designed in \cite{CF06, C09} for autonomous systems and developed in \cite{CL09, CL14} especially for nonautonomous systems.
 Note that the phase space $X$ (typically taking a bounded absorbing set of the observed dissipative system) of an evolutionary system is endowed with both a weak metric and a strong metric.
 The work \cite{CL14} mainly focused on the notion of a uniform global attractor for the {\it originally} considered nonautonomous system rather than for a family of auxiliary systems.
-The open problems in \cite{CL09, CL14} (see Open Problem \ref{op:attractor}) indicate that the uniform global and (weak) trajectory attractors constructed by the previous frameworks (see \cite{Se96, CV97, CV02, SY02}) might not satisfy the minimality property with respect to uniformly (w.r.t. the initial time) attracting for the {\it original} nonautonomous system.
+The open problems in \cite{CL09, CL14} (see Open Problem \ref{op:attractor}) indicate that the uniform global and (weak) trajectory attractors constructed by the previous frameworks (see \cite{Se96, CV97, CV02, SY02}) might not satisfy the minimality property with respect to uniformly attracting for the {\it original} nonautonomous system.
 Cheskidov and the author \cite{CL14} overcame the difficulty by taking a closure of the associated evolutionary system $\Dc$.
 The properties of the uniform global attractor for $\Dc$ are able to be investigated via that for its closure $\bar{\Dc}$.